Aero Spacelines Super Guppy

-The Aero Spacelines Super Guppy is a large, wide-bodied cargo aircraft that is used for hauling outsize cargo components.
+The Aero Spacelines Super Guppy Turbine is a large, wide-bodied four engine turboprop cargo aircraft used for hauling outsize cargo components.
 It was the successor to the Pregnant Guppy, the first of the Guppy aircraft produced by Aero Spacelines.
 Five were built in two variants, both of which were colloquially referred to as the "Super Guppy".

 The Super Guppy is the only airplane to carry a complete S-IVB stage, the third stage of the Saturn V rocket.
 It did so several times during the Apollo program.